 I was expecting something with a fast, sarcastic bite and lashings of black humour akin to an EC Comic or the tone of the other Christmas slasher remake Black Christmas (2006).
 The film is certainly peppered with a number of lines that emerge rather funnily, the lion’s share of these – “never bring a flamethrower to a gunfight” – going to Malcolm McDowell.
 On the other hand, you keep wishing that some of this sarcastic delivery had extended to the other performers in the show, which could well have made all the difference.

 Director Steven C. Miller has become a regular genre contributor.
 He has also made the zombie film Automaton Transfusion (2006); the supernatural monster film Scream of the Banshee (2011); The Aggression Scale (2012) about a troubled kid defending his home against hitmen; and the children’s horror film Under the Bed (2012).
-Subsequent to this, Miller appears to have abandoned the horror genre for thrillers such as Extraction (2015), Marauders (2016), Submerged (2016), Arsenal (2017) and First Kill (2017)
+Subsequent to this, Miller appears to have abandoned the horror genre for thrillers such as Extraction (2015), Marauders (2016), Submerged (2016), Arsenal (2017), First Kill (2017), Escape Plan 2: Hades (2018) and Line of Duty (2019)